 This paper focused on analyzing the potential benefits that a clamped ballute entry system can provide to a candidate capsule shaped entry vehicle with a mass of 9500 kg entering Earth's atmosphere at lunar return velocities.
 For trajectories that retained the ballute, heat rates were observed to vary from 40 W/cm2 for a 40 m diameter ballute to as low as 2 W/cm2 for a 200 m diameter ballute.
-Peak deceleration values were observed to be as low as six g's but generally exceeded seven g's.
+Peak deceleration values were observed to be low as six g's but generally exceeded seven g's.
 For larger ballutes in excess of 100 m, dynamic pressures of about 75 Pa were experienced.
-Minimum deceleration and dynamic pressure both occurred at flight path angles slightly steeper than the overshoot boundary.
-This phenomenon occurred due to the skipping nature of shallow entries, producing multiple deceleration pulses with the latter one being the strongest.
-This behavior was mitigated by jettisoning the ballute after a significant velocity decrement.
-For entries that maintained a zero angle-of-attack after ballute jettison, entry vehicle heat rates were calculated to be within reusable TPS limits of 35 W/cm2.
+Minimum deceleration and dynamic pressure both occurred for entry at flight path angles slightly steeper than the overshoot boundary.
+This phenomenon occurred due to the skipping nature of the shallowest entries that produced multiple deceleration pulses with the later ones being the strongest.
+This behavior was mitigated when the entry strategy shifted to jettisoning the ballute.
+For entries that maintained a zero angle of attack after ballute jettison, entry vehicle heat rates were calculated to be within reusable TPS limits of 35 W/cm2.
 However, peak deceleration values generally exceed 7.75 g's.
 Minimization of heat rates, peak g's, and dynamic pressure favored releasing the ballute at an inertial velocity of around 7.8 km/sec.
-Entries that transitioned to an L/D of 0.3 after ballute release provided further mitigation of heating and deceleration on the CEV.
-Heat rates as low as 21 W/cm2 and decelerations as low as four g's were shown to be possible.
-Reductions in heating and deceleration were attained over a range of ballute diameters, indicating that ballute sizing is primarily driven by the heating constraints of the ballute material.
-Lastly, variations in entry mass for a cargo variant of the CEV were investigated.
-From these it was seen that for a heat rate limitation of 4.5 W/cm2, each metric ton reduction in entry mass allowed for a 10 m reduction in required ballute diameter.
+Entries that transitioned to an L/D of 0.3 after ballute release provided further mitigation of heating and deceleration on the entry vehicle.
+Heat rates as low as 21 W/cm2 and decelerations as low as four g's were calculated.
+In general, the reductions in heating and deceleration could be attained over a range of ballute diameters, thus indicating that ballute sizing should be driven by the heating constraints of the ballute itself.

 Ballute systems were sized to evaluate technical requirements that improve concept feasibility.
-Using the trajectory results from the initial part of the study, trends of required average areal density of the ballute versus heat rate limitations for a given ballute system mass were generated.
+Using the trajectory results from the initial part of the study, trends of required average areal densitiy of the ballute versus heat rate limitations for a given ballute system mass were generated.
 These contours in turn provide guidance as to the technical requirements that a candidate ballute must meet.
 Mass estimates assuming a thin-film material produced vehicle mass fractions of 37% for the 100 m ballute system alone.
-However, reducing the areal density by two thirds subsequently reduced the mass fraction to less than 8%, demonstrating the high sensitivity to areal density.
-Varying entry mass was observed to have little impact on the ballute mass fraction for a given areal density and heating constraint.
-Material requirements indicate that continued technology development is required for concept viability.
+Material requirements indicate that continued technology development would be required for concept feasibility.